ZIMO-Elektronik/ZUSI/README.md

 ## Protocol
 ### Electrical Specification
-The ZUSI uses a combination of peripheral functions.
-Standard SPI (Mode1) is used for data transmission, GPIO I/O is used for decoder answer and busy phase.

-### Peripheral Configuration
-For ZUSI to function correctly, the SPI peripheral needs to be configured correctly.
-For ZUSI, the SPI uses SPIMode 1 (CPOL 0, CPHA 1) and the transmissions will be SPI TX-only.
-The SPI needs to operate in LSB first mode

-Also, the protocol requires the use of four different SPI clock frequencies:
+Regarding the electrical properties, ZUSI adheres to the specifications of [RCN-600](https://normen.railcommunity.de/RCN-600.pdf), so reference is made to the standard at this point.
+The data transfer itself uses a combination of [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) and GPIO single bit toggles.
+The SPI interface must be able to use **mode 1 (CPOL 0, CPHA 1)** which means that data is clocked out on a rising clock edge and read on a falling clock edge.
+Bidirectional SPI (MOSI only) functionality is advantageous but not mandatory.
+All transmissions take place **LSB first**.
+The transmission speed is specified by the host; a [feature request](#feature-request) makes it possible to query the maximum speed of all participants on the bus.

+Four different clock frequencies are available.

 | Clock Period [µs] | Bit Rate [Mbps] | Description                                         |
 | ----------------- | --------------- | --------------------------------------------------- |